Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 When you have persistent pain despite receiving conservative medical care, it may be time to talk with the expert physicians at the University Pain Medicine Center about minimally invasive spinal surgery.
 They have extensive experience performing minimally invasive procedures that effectively alleviate your pain and also promote a fast recovery.
-If you have chronic pain or you’d like to learn how minimally invasive spinal surgery may help you, call the office in Englewood Cliffs, Somerset, Monroe Township, Freehold, or Clark, New Jersey, or book an appointment online.
+If you have chronic pain or you’d like to learn how minimally invasive spinal surgery may help you, call the office in Murray Hill, New York City, or one of several locations throughout New Jersey.
+You can also book your appointment online today.

 Spine surgery is minimally invasive when your provider performs the procedure through two very small incisions rather than one large, open incision.